shomuban/shomuban.github.io/errata.md

 ### First edition errors

-Errors that were found in the first edition will be listed here.
+Errors that were found in the first edition are listed here.